 Lincoln also wrote fiction including The Avenue, Clayton City, which won the Lillian Smith Award for Best Southern Fiction in 1988, and poetry, This Road Since Freedom: Collected Poems.
 In 1996 Lincoln published Coming Through the Fire: Surviving Race and Place in America, a personal history that urged all people to embrace their shared humanity and work together for the greater good.

-C. Eric Lincoln was married twice and had two children by each of his wives.
+C. Eric Lincoln, a member of Sigma Pi Phi fraternity, was married twice and had two children by each of his wives.
 He died on May 14, 2000 at the age of 75 in Durham, North Carolina.